emilk/alignify/README.md

 * PROFIT!

 ## Caveats
 * Code must be indented with tabs (if at all).
-Why?
-If the code is indented with tabs, Alignify can easily keep idnentation intact, and align lines that start with spaces.
-However, if you indent your code with spaces there are many reasons to stop, and there is one more: there is no sure-fire way for Alignify to distinguish between indentation and intent for align, eg:
+If you are indenting with spaces, [STOP](http://vim.wikia.com/wiki/Indent_with_tabs,_align_with_spaces).
+If the code is indented with tabs, Alignify can easily keep indentation intact, and align lines that start with spaces.
+However, if you indent your code with spaces then there is no sure-fire way for Alignify to distinguish between indentation and intent for align, eg:

 	    if done:  // Comment
-	        return // align this line to the above?
+	        return  // Align 'return' or the comment or none?

 ## Tips and tricks: